 - If your documentation meets the criteria, we will invite you to enroll

 HEDGE staff are currently reviewing these uploaded records to identify individuals who are interested in the study and meet the enrollment criteria; we will then invite those individuals to participate.
-This process will start at the end of the summer and continue through the end of 2020, so please do not worry if you are not contacted for some time.
+This process will start at the end of the summer 2020, and continue through the start of 2021, so please do not worry if you are not contacted for some time.

-If you choose to participate in HEDGE, we will arrange for a video or audio conference call to explain the study in detail and obtain your signed consent.
+If you choose to participate in HEDGE, we will provide instructions to watch an explanatory video and obtain your signed consent.
 We will then arrange for your blood to be drawn at your home or nearby location.
-We expect to begin inviting participants under this new program by September 2020.
+We expect to begin inviting participants under this new program by early 2021.